intrbiz/bergamot-site/src/main/views/getit.md

 ## Source Code

-You can fine the source code to Bergamot Monitoring on GitHub: [https://github.com/intrbiz/bergamot](https://github.com/intrbiz/bergamot)
+You can find the source code to Bergamot Monitoring on GitHub: [https://github.com/intrbiz/bergamot](https://github.com/intrbiz/bergamot)

 To build Bergamot Monitoring, you will need Java 8 JDK and Apache Maven.
 You can use the Eclipse Maven extensions to import the project into Eclipse.
 You will probably also want PostgreSQL 9.3 and RabbitMQ installed on your development machine.